seregazhuk/seregazhuk.github.io_old/_posts/2017-06-12-phpreact-streams.md

 ### Events

 All available stream events have intuitive names.
 For example, every time a readable stream receives *data* from its source it fires `data` event.
-If you want to receive data from the stream you should listen to this event.
+If you want to process data from the stream you should listen to this event.
 When there is no more data available (the source stream has successfully reached the end) the `end` event is fired:

 {% highlight php %}
 <?php

-use React\Stream\ReadableResourceStream;

 $loop = React\EventLoop\Factory::create();
-$stream = new ReadableResourceStream(fopen($logFile, 'r'), $loop);
+$stream = new \React\Stream\ReadableResourceStream(fopen($logFile, 'r'), $loop);

 $stream->on('data', function($data){
     // process received data